samirkumardas/jmuxer/README.md

 *onError* - function.
 Will be fired if jMuxer encounters any buffer related errors.

+*onUnsupportedCodec* - function.
+Will be fired when trying to play a codec that is not supported by the browser.

 *onMissingVideoFrames* - function.
 Will be fired if jMuxer encounters any missing video frames.

 *onMissingAudioFrames* - function.
 Will be fired if jMuxer encounters any missing audio frames.

+*onKeyframePosition* - function.
+Will be fired when a keyframe is detected thus the provided time is seekable.

 *debug* - true/false.
 Will print debug log in browser console.
 Default is false.

+*onLoggerLog* - function.
+When debug enabled, will be called to log basic information.
+Defaults to console.log

+*onLoggerErr* - function.
+When debug enabled, will be called to log errors information.
+Defaults to console.error

 **Complete example:**